Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``circrna`` can detect the potential circular RNAs via `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_.
 Moreover, the false positive can be removed by checking genome annotation files and quality of splicing site detection.
-The user can assign reads for mapping and detecting circular RNAs or assign alignment files to skip mapping.
+The user can assign reads for detecting circular RNAs or assign BAM files to skip mapping.
-BE CAREFUL, the alignment files must be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S`` or ``circrna`` can't find the proper candidates.
+BE CAREFUL, BAM files must be mapped by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``-S`` or ``circrna`` can't find the proper candidates.

 - **Required tools**